AlCurry/dbpresents/README.md

 150:C 11 Apr 13:54:40.022 * DB saved on disk
 93900:M 11 Apr 13:54:40.117 * Background saving terminated with success
 ```
-During the init process you will be prompted to add a GitHub repository.
-Now would be a good time to make a new project on GitHub.
-Add the repo link to your package.json when prompted.

-## to use Redis client, for entering commands, such as HMSET, HGETALL, or DEL
+## To use Redis client, for entering commands, such as HMSET, HGETALL, or DEL
 ```
 redis-cli
 [this prompt should appear, allowing input: 127.0.0.1:6379>]